Hoosat-Oy/hoosat-template/README.md

 ## Features

 - Full-stack TypeScript application using React and Express.
+- Includes working server side SEO with `react-helmet-async`
 - Supports ES modules for server-side and client-side code.
 - Configured with Webpack and Babel for production builds.
 - Includes Jest for unit testing.
 - Includes example components and routes for getting started.
+- Includes HoosatUI as optional dependancy as git submodule.

 ## Getting started